chirrag03/OCA-OCP-Java-Concepts/Threads/Even Odd Numbers Using Semaphores.md

 ## Even Odd Numbers Using Semaphores

 > **Constraints:**
-> A thread prints odd numbers
+> A thread prints odd numbers from 1 to max
-> Another thread prints even numbers
+> Another thread prints even numbers from 2 to max
 > They should print in a sequential manner